ekutner/home-connect-hass/README.md

   language: < Optional - Supported langage code >
 ```

+The *language* parameter is optoinal and preferably should not be set.
+* When **not specified**  (the default and prefered approach) the integration will use the raw ENUM values documented in the Home Connect documentation for sensors and select boxes with string values.
+The integration then relies on the Home Assistant translation mechanism and translation files to translate these values into friendly names.
+The benefit of using this approach is that sensor values used by the integration are language independent and match the values documented in the Home Connect API.
-The *language* parameter is optoinal and if set it will provide translations for **sensor** values directly from the Home Connect service, bypassing the Home Assistant translation mechanism.
-It will not translate selection box values and if specified it must be one of the languages [supported by Home Connect](https://api-docs.home-connect.com/general?#supported-languages).
+* When this parameter **is specified** the internal values of string **sensors** alone (not select boxes) are translated to friendly names directly by the integration using translations provided by the Home Connect service.
+In this mode the internal values of string sensors will be translated and the translated values must be used in scripts referring to those sensors.
+If specified it must be one of the languages [supported by Home Connect](https://api-docs.home-connect.com/general?#supported-languages).

 After the integration is configured READ THE FAQ then add it from the Home-Assistant UI.